 Standing with the Union I Corps 13th Massachusetts Volunteer Monument at Gettysburg.
 Wikimedia Commons.

 A Son Who Did Not Come Home 1877 plaque from the Soldiers's and Sailors' Monument on Boston Commons.
 Wikimedia Commons.

 After Prince A. Dunton’s death, the 13th regiment continued on without him.
 The war was too large to stop for the death of any one person.
-They would fight for another two days before joining the Union army’s pursuit of the retreating Confederates.
-They would not see another major battle for the rest of the war, although, when their enlistment was up, some re-enlisted in the 39th Massachusetts.
+His regiment would fight for another two days before joining the Union army’s pursuit of the retreating Confederates.
+They would not see another major battle for the rest of the war; however, when their enlistment was up, some re-enlisted in the 39th Massachusetts.
 A monument was dedicated to the 13th Massachusetts on September 25th, 1885.
 It features a soldier from the regiment looking out over their forward-most position along Oak Ridge during the first day of the battle.
-There is little evidence that the dedicated produced any significant fanfare, which could be a consequence of the small overall impact the regiment had on the first day of the battle.
+There is little evidence that the dedication produced any significant fanfare, which could be a consequence of the small overall impact the regiment had on the first day of the battle.

 Overall, Prince A. Dunton’s life may have had a small impact on the war and his community, but that was the case for most soldiers.
 Very few soldiers had a large impact individually; it was only together that they managed to accomplish any great feats.
 While history has not preserved any records of the accomplishments of Dunton, we know that he and the 13th Massachusetts were part of a massive united effort to preserve the United States of America that no one would have been able to accomplish on their own.

 Schouler, William.
 A History of Massachusetts in the Civil War.
 Dutton, 1868.
 Google Books.